The Essential Guide to Packing for a Trip to Nepal

-Here's what you need to pack for the ultimate adventure in Nepal, from layering to the best hiking boots, Maria shares her tips and essential packing list.
+Here's what you need to pack for the ultimate adventure in Nepal, from layering and sleeping bags to the best hiking boots.
+Nomad Maria shares her trekking-gear tips.

 Shares